Skip to main content

 • Separate smart contracts (each chain has its own contract address)

-Bridge offers three stablecoin options, each designed for different use cases and distribution strategies.
-Your choice depends on whether you want maximum distribution and interoperability (open loop), controlled circulation within your ecosystem (closed loop), or immediate deployment with zero configuration (USDB).
+Bridge offers two stablecoin options for Open Issuance, each designed for different use cases and distribution strategies.
+Your choice depends on whether you want maximum distribution and interoperability (open loop) or controlled circulation within your ecosystem (closed loop).

 Open Loop stablecoins are public, permissionless, and highly interoperable across the Bridge ecosystem and beyond, maximizing distribution, growth, and customizability.
 Key Benefits: